Product Regulatory Compliance

 For items that come into contact with food and/or drink, our products have been found to be compliant with FDA standards through a bill of material review, Generally Recognized as Safe (GRAS) verification (chromium in stainless steel and Pentachlorophenol test of wood), and/or testing.
 Third party testing is required for plastic components and inks however XRF is acceptable for stainless steel verification.

 After a thorough review, it has been determined that a minimal amount of products need to be labeled for California’s Proposition 65.
-With the upcoming change to the Proposition 65 warning, Ball Pro and Diversified are required to put the warning on product website pages, catalogs, and products with the specific chemical requiring the labeling by August of 2018.
+With the upcoming change to the Proposition 65 warning, Ball Pro and Diversified are required to put the warning on product website pages, catalogs, and products with the specific chemical requiring the labeling.
 Products will be labeled free of charge.